CarlosFocil/CarlosFocil.github.io/index.md

 ---

-### GPRFinder: A tool for guiding the curation of genome-scale metabolic modeling through comparative genomics
+### GPRFinder: A tool for guiding the curation of genome-scale metabolic models through comparative genomics

 ---
 ### Metatranscriptomic analysis of a microbial consortium